deepeshx9/python-efi-wrapper/README.md

 # python-efi-wrapper
-A wrapper compiler for a lightweight .efi python environment
+A wrapper compiler for a lightweight .efi python environment in UEFI services